Sethrot/AutoLoader/README.md

 //gs c auto sets save <magic school> (elemental | enhancing | enfeebling | etc)
 ```

-You can also save a set for any ability or spell by name, and *autoloader-jobs* will use it automatically (precast for abilities, midcast for spells)
+You can also save a set for any ability or spell by name, and *autoloader* will use it automatically (precast for abilities, midcast for spells)
 ```
 //gs c auto sets save savage blade
 ```